 Biology graduate students are important instructors of many biology classes, especially introductory courses that are critical gateways to student progression through their biology major.
 Despite this role, biology graduate teaching assistants are often not provided the level of professional development specific to teaching that would maximize student learning by all students.

-In 2013, the NSF funded an incubator project to start building a network to address concerns about GTA TPD.
+In 2013, the NSF funded an incubator project to start building a network to address concerns about TA TPD.
 In 2015, BioTAP received five additional years of funding from the NSF to expand its network.
 This website provides information about the activities of the grant, as well as future BioTAP activities.

 NSF funding for BioTAP has ended as of 2021, but the BioTAP network continues.